 NDSU Student Government has untaken an initiative to implement, enhance, and sustain open educational resources and open access textbooks at North Dakota State University.
 In order to accomplish this, Student Government has created a grant program to promote and support the implementation of open textbooks and other open educational resources.
 The grant is meant to compensate faculty members for the effort of adapting their curriculum to a new textbook, or for creating or adapting an open textbook.

-For more information about the NDSU Student Government Grant, please go to https://www.ndsu.edu/sg/open_textbooks/
+For more information about the NDSU Student Government Progressive Education Grants and to apply for a grant, please go to https://www.ndsu.edu/sg/open_textbooks/

 NDSU Student Government Grantees